BFlavien/iann-widget-for-mediawiki/iAnnWidget/README.md

 Troubleshooting
 ===============

-iAnn widget is an extremely simple extension; all it does is convert a "ianntwidget" tag into an "<iframe></iframe>" tag, with the stream of iAnn (http://iann.pro/node/15).
+iAnn widget is an extremely simple extension; all it does is convert an "iannwidget" tag into an "<iframe></iframe>" tag, with the stream of iAnn (http://iann.pro/node/15).
 There is default values to prevent errors from the users.

 Wiki Compatibility
 ==================

-WikiTwidget uses ResourceLoader, which was introduced in MW 1.17.
+iAnn Widget uses ResourceLoader, which was introduced in MW 1.17.
 I only have access to a wiki running 1.19.2, so I cannot guarantee that iAnn widget will work on earlier versions of MediaWiki.
 Another way to do it is this method : http://iann.pro/node/6